-If the spalled area, to be repaired, abuts a working joint or a working crack which penetrates the full depth of the pavement, an insert or other bond-breaking medium shall be used to maintain the working joint or crack during the repair work.
+If the spalled area, to be repaired, abuts a working joint or a working crack that penetrates the full depth of the pavement, an insert or other bond-breaking medium shall be used to maintain the working joint or crack during the repair work.

 If concrete paving exhibits the above defects for two or more days, production will be suspended.
 The Contractor shall submit a written plan to correct these defects.
-The plan shall detail at a minimum changes in paving procedures, materials and equipment required to construct concrete pavement that meets the specifications.
-The Engineer will approve the Contractor's plan prior to the continuation of the concrete paving operation.
+The plan shall detail, at a minimum, changes in paving procedures, materials and equipment required to construct concrete pavement that meets the specifications.
+The Engineer will approve the Contractor's plan before the continuation of the concrete paving operation.

-412.17 Surface Smoothness.
-The roadway surface smoothness shall be tested in accordance with subsection 105.07.

-412.18 Sealing joints.
-Before installation of the backer rod or sealant, the following shall be completed:

-- (1) Repair of defective pavement slabs and repair and proper curing of cracks or spalls in accordance with subsection 412.16. - (2) Corrective work for texturing. - (3) Corrective work for pavement smoothness in accordance with subsection 105.07.
+- 412.17 Surface Smoothness.
+The roadway surface smoothness shall be tested per subsection 105.07. - 412.18 Sealing joints.
+Before installation of the backer rod or sealant, the following shall be completed: - (1) Repair of defective pavement slabs and repair and proper curing of cracks or spalls per subsection 412.16. - (2) Corrective work for texturing. - (3) Corrective work for pavement smoothness per subsection 105.07.

-A copy of the manufacturer's recommendations pertaining to the storage, heating and application of the sealant shall be submitted to the Engineer prior to commencing work.
+A copy of the manufacturer's recommendations pertaining to the storage, heating and application of the sealant shall be submitted to the Engineer before commencing work.
 These recommendations shall be adhered to by the Contractor, with such exceptions as required by these specifications.